Coronavirus Vaccines: the latest information

-I am in one of the above groups highlighted in red.
+I have had my first vaccine and am nearly due my second.
 Why have I not yet heard from you?

 We are using every dose of vaccine we are provided with as quickly as possible after they are delivered.
-However, we have no control over how many vials of vaccine we receive each week and receive just a fraction of the numbers of patients eligible.
-We therefore each week have to work out how many appointments we can provide based on the number of vaccine doses we are expecting delivery of.
-We have tried to prioritise as best as possible but there are far more patients in the current priority group than we receive in a typical weekly delivery, and we generally only get 48 - 72 hours' notice, so it is more efficient to work through lists methodically.
-This is why it is important not to contact us, as we are working hard to plan clinics effectively and call as many patients as we can in each week.
-We are slightly ahead of the national average in terms of vaccine delivery rates, so please do not worry if you think you should have heard but haven't yet.
-For this same reason we are unable yet to contact patients to organise their second doses, as this is very much dependent on government decision making, and delivery schedules that are out of our hands.
+However, we have no control over how many vials of vaccine we receive each week, although these now are tending to mirror the numbers we received 12 weeks ago.
+Each week we have to work out how many appointments we can provide based on the number of vaccine doses we are expecting delivery of.
+It is most efficient to work through lists methodically in date order.
+This is why it is important not to contact us, as we are working hard to plan clinics effectively and call as many patients as we can each week.

 Find out more: For more information about the Covid-19 vaccination programme in Kent and Medway please visit www.kentandmedwayccg.nhs.uk/covid19vaccine

 Please help protect yourself, friends and loved ones by getting vaccinated when you are invited.
 In the meantime, it is as important as ever to maintain social distancing, handwashing and wearing face coverings in public spaces.

 Currently, 44% of all New Dover Road Surgery patients have had at least one vaccine dose, including 98% of patients aged 75 and over.
-13% of our patients have had their 2nd dose.
-Our Surgery have delivered over 3000 vaccine doses since 22nd December, and as a Primary Care Network, we have delivered over 10,000.
+17% of our patients have had their 2nd dose.
+Our Surgery have delivered nearly 4000 vaccine doses since 22nd December, and as a Primary Care Network, we have delivered around 14,000.